 When a Salvation Army soldier is enrolled, they publicly demonstrate their decision by signing and making a covenant with God.
 Salvationists know we cannot live out the promises we make without the help of God every day.

-Anyone can become an adherent member of The Salvation Army if s/he believes in the Lord Jesus Christ and seeks to follow and be like him; participates in the worship, fellowship, service and support of a local Salvation Army congregation; and identifies with the Army's Mission Statement.
+Anyone can become an adherent member of The Salvation Army if they believe in the Lord Jesus Christ and seek to follow and be like him; participate in the worship, fellowship, service and support of a local Salvation Army congregation; and identify with the Army's Mission Statement.

 An adherent member is a person 14 years of age or over, who meets the definition of adherency given above, and who is not an active member of any other religious body.
 The Salvation Army recognises this as a positive step in a personal journey and pledges ongoing encouragement and pastoral guidance as this journey of faith unfolds.

 Children and young people are key part of The Salvation Army family.
 We are committed to offering a safe place for all children and young people where they can belong, worship and have opportunities to serve their communities.

 Children over the age of seven can become junior soldiers in The Salvation Army.
 No pressure should ever be placed on any person – child or adult – to become a Christian but we believe children are not too young to make this decision.
 Many adult Christians treasure a moment in their childhood when they decided to become a disciple of Jesus.